natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

 This clearly indicates that this element is not needed.

-The underline character can be used more than once:
+Underline character can be used more than once:

 .. code:: python